Get to Know US Privacy Law

 The FTC Act empowers the agency to prevent “unfair or deceptive acts or practices in or affecting commerce.”
 In the 1990s, the FTC began addressing privacy issues under this authority.
-In particular, the agency focused on the practice of companies posting but not adhering to a website privacy notice as a deceptive practice.
+In particular, the agency focused on the “deceptive practice” of companies posting but not adhering to their website’s privacy notice.

 Today, the FTC also has statutory jurisdiction to address privacy issues under several privacy statutes.